MooersLab/pymolsnips/README.md

 Many text editors support tab stops, which aids in the complete and accurate editing of recycled code fragments.
-Tab stops are placed where the default value of a parameter needs to be considered for updating for the new use of the code.
+Tab stops are placed where the default value of a parameter needs to be considered for updating the new use of the code.
 The user enters tab to advance through the tab stops.
 If a parameter occurs several times in the snippet and if it should have the same value at each site, the identical tab stops are mirrored so that the change at one site ensures changes at all like sites.
 This ensures that all identical sites are changed uniformly and completely while also saving time spent typing.